EdDataScienceEES/tutorial-evadowding/index.md

 ## Downloading data

 We're going to use two different data sources in this tutorial: phenology data describing the timings of natural events of tree species in the International Phenology Garden at Alice Holt, Hampshire (more information can be found [here](https://www.data.gov.uk/dataset/f9994171-c71f-4aff-b738-54d40b96112c/observations-from-the-international-phenology-garden-at-alice-holt-hampshire-2005-2015)) and monthly CO2 emission estimates of different countries from the Emissions Database for Global Atmospheric Research (EDGAR) (more information can be found [here](https://edgar.jrc.ec.europa.eu/dataset_ghg2024#intro)).
-This data has been reformatted and subsetted to make it more suitable for this tutorial, but the actual data is still correct.
+This data has been reformatted and subsetted, and times have been added, to make it more suitable for this tutorial, but the actual dates are still correct.

 You can access this data by going to [this repository](https://github.com/EdDataScienceEES/tutorial-evadowding.git) and cloning and downloading the repository as a zip file.
 You can then set your working directory as shown in the code below.
 Make a new R script with `File/New File/R Script` or with `Ctrl+Shift+N`.